Andy-Jensen/board-game-project/README.md

 ## Project Goals:
 * Identify drivers of highly rated board games
 * Build a model to accurately predict if a board game will have achieve a high rating.
-* Conduct an NLP analysis for game desctiptions
+* Conduct an NLP analysis for game descriptions and mechanics
 * Provide stakeholders with a recipe to create a highly rated board game.

 ## Executive Summary:
 1. There were no features found that indicate if a board game would rank high (top 10%) other than number of distributors.
 2. There were some mechanics in the top 10% of board games that are not in the top mechanics of other board games.
-3. The Descriptions of the games indicate...
+3. The Descriptions of the games indicate that there may be a certain set of elements in a board game that are more popular.

 ## Initial Hypothesis: